Thousands of Indiana Fever fans expected at WNBA draft party

 INDIANAPOLIS (WISH) — The WNBA draft is set for Monday night in New York City, and thousands of basketball fans are expected to gather for a free watch party at Gainbridge Fieldhouse.

-The Indiana Fever hold the number one overall pick in the draft.
+The Indiana Fever hold the No. 1 overall pick in the draft.
 They are expected to pick University of Iowa standout Caitlin Clark.

 As of Monday morning, more than 17,000 people claimed their draft party free tickets — that’s close to the venue’s capacity, Ryan Stevens, director of public relations for the Indiana Fever, told News 8.